 Beware of Long-Winded "Health" Sales-Pitches

 Start the video above, click on the image, or here: https://gut-solution.com/index_vd0120s.php.
 Watch one minute of it.
 Stop watching before you fall asleep, or end up so brain-dead that you hit the "Buy" button!
-Leave it running in the background to get an appreciation of the sales tactics, while coming back to read this article (Crikey - he drones one and on!):
+Leave it running in the background to get an appreciation of the sales tactics while coming back to read this article (Crikey - he drones on and on!):

 Someone wrote this about the presentation:

 "Yes, this is a wonderful sales technique.
-First a video that says the same thing over and over and over and over again.
+First, a video that says the same thing over and over and over and over again.
 Then you are asked to order not at this price, not at this price, not even at this price – order now and get it for an incredible price!
 The more you order, the cheaper it gets.
-So, clearly, there is a huge mark up if you buy a small amount as the price goes down a lot if you buy 6 months supply.
+So, there is a huge markup if you buy a small amount as the price goes down a lot if you buy six months' supply.
 I feel like someone is trying to take me for a fool.

-You’ve made a supplement of some sort.
-If it’s any good people will order more.
+You've made a supplement of some sort.
+If it's any good, people will order more.
 Sell it for £15 a month.
 Say what it does and how it works in a video no longer than 2 minutes long.
-Cut the waffle, cut the flannel, cut the special offers.
-You never know, you might get people other than half-wits buying it."
+Cut the waffle, cut the flannel, and cut the special offers.
+You never know; you might get people other than half-wits buying it."

 Follow the "Resources" links at the bottom of his page and you will realise that the lot are basically useless information.
 That, alone, is a red flag.